postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 OAuth 2.0 is an authorization type that enables you to approve an application that contacts another application for you without exposing your password.

 To use the OAuth 2.0 authorization:
-1. In the Authorization tab, select OAuth 2.0 from the TYPE drop down menu.
+1. In the "Authorization" tab, select OAuth 2.0 from the TYPE drop down menu.
-2. From the "Add authorization data to" drop down menu, select either Request URL or Request Headers.
+2. From the "Add authorization data to" drop down menu, select either "Request UR"L or "Request Headers".
 3. To set the authorization parameters for a request, you have three options:
-   * Click the Get New Access Token button.
+   * Click the **Get New Access Token** button.
 The GET NEW ACCESS TOKEN screen appears.
 Enter the appropriate values, click        the **Request Token** button to populate the "Access Token" field, and then click the **Send** button.
-   * In the Access Token field, enter a token, enter an environment defined variable, and click Send.
+   * In the "Access Token" field, enter a token, enter an environment defined variable, and click the **Send** button.
-   * In the Available Tokens drop down menu, select an existing token and click Send.
+   * In the Available Tokens drop down menu, select an existing token and click the **Send** button.

 [![oauth2_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_OAuth2_0.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_OAuth2_0.png)